pwall567/kjson-test/README.md

 ```
 This test will succeed if the value of the property is one of the members of the set.

-The `Collection` must be of the appropriate type for the value being checked, and each of the functions `value`,
+The `Collection` must be of the appropriate type for the value being checked, and each of the functions `property`,
-`property` and `item` has an overloaded version that takes a `Collection`.
+`item` and `value` has an overloaded version that takes a `Collection`.

 ### Check for Value in Range